+LLMs in the East exhibit lower mobility on average, clusters of high and low mobility are spread out across all of Germany.
+In contrast to our estimates of absolute mobility, some of the observed clusters extend beyond state borders.
+The LLMs with the highest gradient (Lichtenfels) and the lowest gradient (Mühldorf) are both located in Bavaria.
 Indeed, we find that only 13% of the variation across LLMs can be explained by state level differences.
 Robustness of Regional Estimates.
 While disaggregating our data to the LLM level allows us to ask several interesting questions, it makes it harder to distinguish meaningful variation from sampling error, as our mobility estimates are based on fewer observations.
-Reassuringly, the main patterns described above become also evident when computing mobility statistics at the level of spatial planning regions, essentially a higher-level aggregation of LLMs.
+In Appendix E, we employ empirical Bayes methods to address this concern in a principled manner.
+Reassuringly, we find evidence of substantial overdispersion.
+Moreover, the main patterns described above also become evident when computing mobility statistics at the level of spatial planning regions, a higher-level aggregation of LLMs.
 The median number of observations per spatial planning region is 1741 (mean: 2406).
 Figure B.9 displays heat maps of our mobility statistics for all 96 spatial planning regions of Germany.
 By construction, dispersion in mobility estimates is more muted as we move to a higher level of aggregation.
 Yet, we still find substantial variation in mobility estimates and clusters of high and low relative mobility crossing state borders (Panel C).
 Moreover, it is again the case that state level differences explain more of the variation in absolute than relative mobility (72% vs 37%).

-Furthermore, we show in Figure B.10 that mobility estimates for local labor markets remain virtually unchanged when computing parental income ranks not with respect to the national income distribution but with respect to the income distribution in the respective state or region type.
+Furthermore, while average parental income ranks naturally vary across Germany (Figure B.10), we show in Figure B.11 that mobility estimates for local labor markets remain virtually unchanged when computing parental income ranks not with respect to the national income distribution but with respect to the income distribution in the respective state or region type.